AMalekB-Research/claims-evidence-upload-ux/README.md

 As a personal injury claims handler at a mid-sized UK motor insurance provider, I have seen first hand the pain points both the customer and employees experience.
-This naturalistic obesrvation research task, was based directly on these observations over the 2.8 years I have been working in the role, handling inbound claims start to finish along with manning phonelines.
+This naturalistic observation research task, was based directly on these observations over the 2.8 years I have been working in the role, handling inbound claims start to finish along with manning phonelines.
 I identified a critical friction point in the evidence submission